denten-books/plain-text/0-chapter.md

 for example---relate to our failure as readers and writers to come to terms with the changing conditions of digital textuality.
-A society that cares about the long-term preservation of complex discursive formations like free speech, privacy, or online deliberation, would do well to take heed of textual building blocks at their foundation.
-Plain text matters because how it is encoded, transmitted, and stored decides who gets to decode, receive, and access.
+A society that cares about the long-term preservation of complex discursive formations like free speech, privacy, or online deliberation, would do well to take heed of the textual building blocks at their foundation.
+Plain text matters because how it is encoded, transmitted, and stored decides who gets to decode, to receive, and to access.

 ## Theory and Practice

+### Matter

-The linkages between pure and practical reason elude easy characterization.
-In *Plain Text* I will continually seek out that difficult terrain on which literary--theoretical concepts attain material form in action.
-The word processor, the electronic book, and the operating system are some of the sites that set the stage for the encounter between theory and practice.
-In pitting theory and practice against each other, my work builds on related species of materialism, pragmatism, and experimentalism.
-Mine is not however a post-human materialism of the kind that privileges an object's point view.
-On the contrary, the book aims to remove the aura of fetishism that surrounds literary--computational artifacts.
-Influenced several strains in materialist thought, *Plain Text* introduces a method of literary microanalysis.
+The shifting affordances of digital text challenge some of our deep-seated intuitions about literary theory.
+The word processor, the electronic book, and the operating system are some of the sites that stage the encounter between theory and practice.
+Influenced by several strains in materialist thought, *Plain Text* introduces a method of literary microanalysis.
 Where distant reading perceives patterns across large-scale literary copora, microanalysis breaks textuality down into its minute constituent components.
 It is at this scale that I find readers and writers in danger of becoming fundamentally alienated from the immediate material contexts of knowledge production.
+Mine is not however a post-human materialism of the kind that privileges an object's point view.
+On the contrary, the book aims to remove the aura of fetishism that attaches itself to literary--computational artifacts and to complex systems that structure the textual encounter.

 Critical theory, at its best, aims to see "the human bottom of non-human things" [@horkheimer_critical_1982, 143].
 As such, it is one of our most